Gaetano Sciolari Chrome Tubes Floor Lamp

 Materials: Chromed metal (iron).
 Bakelite sockets.

 Height: 145 cm / 57.08”

 Electricity: 3 bulbs E27 globe, 3 x 60 watt maximum, 110/220 volt.

-Any type of light bulb can be used.
-But preferably a silver crown / silver bowl globe light bulb.
+Any type of light bulbs can be used.
+But preferably silver crown / silver bowl globe light bulbs.

 Designer: Angelo Gaetano Sciolari (1927-1994).

 Other versions: Also made as a ceiling lamp with 3, 6 or 9 lamps, wall lamps and versions were made in brass.
 In the beginning of the 1980s they were also produced in white painted metal.

 Angelo Gaetano Sciolari